brendanwhit/ds1-final-project/docs/index.md

     and represent the days that the weather data was incorporated into the baseball data.}
 \end{figure}

+{% include image.html url="plots/weather-example.jpg" alt="Figure 2 represents the daily weather data for Fenway Park.
+The red line indicates maximum temperature and the blue line indicates minimum temperature both measured using the left y-axis.
+The black bars represent the precipitation measured using the right y-axis.
+The yellow bands indicate the dates where Red Sox played games, and represent the days that the weather data was incorporated into the baseball data." %}

 Despite having weather data from March 1st to October 31st, a small portion of that data was actually used by the regression model.
 The portion used is indicated by the yellow vertical bands.